protontypes/open-sustainable-technology/README.md

 - [Growstuff](https://github.com/Growstuff/growstuff) - Open source and open data platform that can predict when your plantings will be ready to harvest.
 - [FarmOS](https://farmos.org/) - Open source web-based application for farm management, planning, and record keeping.
 - [Is-Vegan](https://github.com/hmontazeri/is-vegan) - Helps you to find out which food ingredients are vegan / non-vegan.
-- [PRISM](https://github.com/WFP-VAM/prism-frontend) - Assesses the potential risk and forecasts the impact of climate hazards on the most vulnerable communities, in order to design risk reduction activities and target disaster responses.
+- [fishRman](https://github.com/Shyentist/fish-r-man) - Shiny R Dashboard to easily query, download, analyse and visualise Global Fishing Watch data on fishing effort.

 ## Business Development